This section contains some further programs which do some important manipulations

 calculates the phonon induced strain using the debye model

-according to the following formula:
+according to the following formula: using the debye model

+output is written to stdout.
 Range is from zero to Tmax in stepwidths dT

 unless a datafile is given.